Salem station (MBTA): MBTA era

 The Massachusetts Bay Transportation Authority (MBTA) was formed in August 1964 to subsidize suburban commuter rail service.
 On January 18, 1965, the MBTA began subsidizing service on the Eastern Route through Salem to Hamilton/Wenham and Manchester.
 (These were extended to Ipswich and Rockport that June.)
 On December 27, 1976, the MBTA bought the B&M commuter rail lines and equipment, including the Eastern Route.
 The line became known as the Ipswich/Rockport Line (after the 1998 resumption of service to Newburyport, the Newburyport/Rockport Line).

 Because the newer tunnel was less tall than the original, the B&M was forced to move certain high freight cars over the Danvers Branch and the Topsfield Branch.
 This was the case until November 16, 1984, when a fire destroyed the wooden railroad bridge over the Danvers River between Salem and Beverly.
 The MBTA constructed a temporary station over the weekend in the former B&M yard at North Street; 280 parking spots were added.
 Shuttle buses serving Ipswich met curtailed Boston–Salem trains there; shuttle buses from Beverly (serving Rockport–Beverly shuttle trains) met trains at Thorndike Street near the bridge.
 On January 7, 1985, Rockport shuttle trains were discontinued and all bus/train connections were made at North Street.
 Passenger service to Beverly and beyond over the new bridge began on December 1, 1985.
 However, freight service was not resumed over the new bridge.
-Pan Am Railways still operates limited freight service through Salem via the tunnel, using the ex-Essex and ex-South Reading to reach industry in Peabody.
+Until 2023, Pan Am Railways operated limited local freight service through Salem via the tunnel, using the ex-Essex and ex-South Reading to reach the Rousselot Plant in Peabody.

 In 1984, the MBTA began a $160 million project to rebuild the Rockport and Ipswich lines.
 A new Salem station was constructed at the north end of the tunnel where the temporary station had been.
 It included a mini-high platform which made the station accessible.
 (The old station, located in a trench, would have been difficult to retrofit for accessibility.)
 The new station, with 235 dedicated parking spaces, opened on August 10, 1987.
 Bus routes that previously terminated in downtown Salem were extended to the new station that September.
 The old station building remains extant; its exterior was heavily modified in 2003 for use as a restaurant, and it was converted to a private school in 2006.